28 Mar 2017

 It’s certainly true that like many local authorities in the north of England, Sunderland has been disproportionately hit by government spending cuts.
 And that’s created dismay and despair in a population already cynical about the actions of what they see as an increasingly London-centric government.

-But I would like to think that the thousands of students from overseas who choose to study in Sunderland would not recognise the city as the one painted in a number of cruelly ill-informed media profiles.
+But I would like to think that the thousands of students from overseas who’ve chosen to study in Sunderland would not recognise the city as the one painted in a number of cruelly ill-informed media profiles.

-Alongside the University’s cultural assets, the privately owned, business-led Sunderland Music Arts and Culture (MAC) Trust is about to embark on the next stage of its redevelopment plans at the back of that glorious Edwardian palace of entertainment the Sunderland Empire.
+Alongside the university’s cultural assets, the privately-owned, business-led Sunderland Music Arts and Culture Trust is about to embark on the next stage of its redevelopment plans at the back of that glorious Edwardian palace of entertainment the Sunderland Empire.
 The Old Fire Station will open in the Autumn of this year providing studio space for Dance City and Live Theatre.
 Dance City plans to use the space for community dance engagement whilst Live will focus on its young peoples’ outreach.
 The Fire Station will also offer exhibition space and a new bar and café opening out onto a new piazza.
-Next door will be a new 450-seat performance space which has just received £6m from Arts Council England towards its construction costs.
+Next-door will be a new 450-seat performance space which has just received £6m from Arts Council England towards its construction costs.

-The university has seconded three employees as officers of the new company.
-Keith Merrin (director of National Glass Centre) is Chief Executive, Rebecca Ball (The Cultural Spring) is Director of Sunderland2021 and Helen Connify (co-ordinator of Sunderland Cultural Partnership) will support Keith and Rebecca as a Project Manager.
-I’m chair of the company so I get to see at first hand the energy and commitment being poured into the city’s reinvention as a cultural destination.
-I also chair the University-led Cultural Spring – a wonderful project to engage local communities with artists and performers.
+We’ve seconded three employees as officers of the new company.
+Keith Merrin (director of National Glass Centre) is chief executive, Rebecca Ball (The Cultural Spring) is director of Sunderland2021 and Helen Connify (co-ordinator of Sunderland Cultural Partnership) will support Keith and Rebecca as a project manager.
+The company has got off to a tremendous start having been awarded £1.3m from Heritage Lottery’s Great Places fund.
+As the company’s first chair I get to see at first hand the energy and commitment being poured into the city’s reinvention as a cultural destination.
+I also chair the university-led Cultural Spring – a wonderful project to engage local communities with artists and performers.
 After an initial investment of £2m from Arts Council England, we’ve just received another £1m to bring the project to a wider audience.